Background Information edit

 - the "Tiny C Compiler".
 Free.

-- The SubC Compiler, by Nils M Holm
+, by Nils M Holm

 - Free.
 A fast and simple public domain compiler for a clean subset of the C programming language.
 It can compile itself and passes gcc -Wall -pedantic.
-Companion to Practical Compiler Construction: A Non-nonsense Tour Through a C Compiler.
+Companion to Practical Compiler Construction: A Non-nonsense Tour Through a C Compiler

 Proprietary Compilers edit